There is such a great story behind this trailer and how I came to purchase it!

 Before we started on the roof, we installed the new Maxx Air fan in the old location where the bathroom vent was.

-Inside I had to remove all the cabinets so we could get access in to the left front corner to install the Instant hot water heater, a 12 Volt AGM batter and my Xantrex 2000W pure sine waver inverter.
+Inside I had to remove all the cabinets so we could get access in to the left front corner to install the Instant hot water heater, a 12 Volt AGM battery and my Xantrex 2000W pure sine waver inverter.
 We did run into some heat issues with the instant hot water heater.
 We ended up moving it down, adding some fire proof hardie board on the ceiling and made up our own heat shield.

 For clothes/shoe storage, I purchased an armoire from Amazon and we mounted that in the corner and molly bolted it to the outer bathroom wall.
 It’s plenty big enough and is solid, no need to worry about it shifting.